-This post is sponsored by Universal Pictures Home Entertainment.
+This post, Pitches Night In with Peach Perfect Sangria, is sponsored by Universal Pictures Home Entertainment.
 Thank you so much for supporting the brands that keep the lights on and the crafts coming!
 All ideas and opinions are my own.

 Hey Pitches!
 I am so excited to share the pitches night in with peach perfect sangria that I threw for a few mom friends this past week.
 I love going to the movies, but I don’t always get a chance to get out of the house and missed the Bellas comeback for one last call in Pitch Perfect 3 when it hit theaters.
 So I was pumped to get to host a pitches night in for the Blu-ray release available now with the new musical performances, gag reel, and extended scenes not seen in theaters.
 Of course with any good movie watching you need cocktails and snacks!
 Peach perfect sangria and some fruit skewers and popcorn were the perfect accompaniments.
 And brought out a few mattresses and all the pillows so we could lounge while watching the movie.

 For the party, I knew I wanted it to be casual and loungy, so I grabbed the mattress off my daybed and created a fun area complete with tons of pillows to sit and enjoy the movie.
 Then I added a few paper garlands around the room because it is the simplest way to make it feel festive!
 I even created a little printable art for above the bar cart to get everyone in the mood for a fun time.